 During the 2020-2021 academic year, the Schiller team engaged in a series of faculty convenings, which gathered input from over 170 Boston College faculty from 30+ departments across campus.
 These sessions provided rich insight to the Institute in the intervening months.

-Creating the Future of the Schiller Institute: Insights from BC Faculty Report summarizes the characteristics, key insights and areas of interest of faculty who contributed to the convenings.
+This report summarizes the characteristics, key insights, and areas of interest of faculty who contributed to the convenings.